Walk2Zero/walk2zero/db/db-design-notes.md

 top right of the diagram.
 This made sense initially, however I'm not sure if it integrates nicely with the rest of the DB.
 I have put my preferred table in the actual DB design but we might want to go back to the old version later depending on how we want to write the Python code.
-I've also left this in as the transportation types listed as columns could be the options we let the users select when they register their own transportation types.
+I've also left the old version in as the transportation types listed as columns could be the options we let the users select when they register their own transportation types.

 ## Further DB development